Rigidity of compact quasi-Einstein manifolds with boundary: Key Lemmas

 \begin{lemma}[\cite{compact}] Let $(M^n,\,g,\,u,\,\lambda)$ be an $m$-quasi-Einstein manifold.
 Then it holds where the 3-tensor $T_{ijk}$ is given by

 \end{lemma}

-We highlight that the tensor $T_{ijk}$ has the same symmetric properties of the Cotton tensor and it is motivated by ideas outlined by Cao and Chen in \cite{CC}; see also \cite{CH,QY}.
+We highlight that the tensor $T_{ijk}$ has the same symmetries as the Cotton tensor and it is motivated by the approach employed by Cao and Chen in \cite{CC} in their study of Bach-flat gradient Ricci solitons; see also \cite{CH,QY}.
 Besides, it is convenient to express the tensor $T_{ijk}$ in terms of the traceless Ricci tensor

 With aid of this notation, we have the following lemma.

 \begin{lemma} Let $(M^n,g,u,\lambda)$ be an $m$-quasi-Einstein manifold with constant scalar curvature.
 Then we have: where $\mathring{Ric}^{2}_{ij}=\mathring{R}_{ik}\mathring{R}_{kj}$. \end{lemma}